ajgon/goomiak/README.md

 ~/goomiak/src$ go test ./...
 ```

-You can also run some pre-made tap files with tests, to see them in action:
+You can also run some pre-made tap files with tests, to see them in action (you need to quit emulator everytime tests program finish, to load next one):

 ```
-~/goomiak$ make zexall
-~/goomiak$ make zexbit
-~/goomiak$ make zexdoc
-~/goomiak$ make z80tests
+~/goomiak$ make all
 ```

-There are also many tests which I found in the [tests/other](tests/other) directory.
+There are also many tests, which I found, in the [tests/other](tests/other) directory.
 If you plan to write your own Z80 emulator, they may provide some help.

 ## License